 The loss of a loved one is one of the most challenging times in life, but when the death is unexpected and caused by the negligence or wrongful conduct of another person, the loss is incomprehensible.
 A wrongful death case requires a skilled and compassionate lawyer with experience in ligation of death cases.
-As trusted and experienced wrongful death lawyers, the partners at Stein & Rosenberg understand both the complex legal issues and how painful the process of obtaining justice is for the families in these cases.
+As trusted and experienced wrongful death lawyers, the partners at Burke Stein Rosenberg PLLC understand both the complex legal issues and how painful the process of obtaining justice is for the families in these cases.

 Types of wrongful death claims

 If you are the spouse, parent, or child of a wrongful death victim, you may be entitled to receive compensation after the loss of your loved one.
 There are two main types of claims you can file:

 - Survival action — Survival action claims are designed to recover compensation for the injuries your loved one sustained in the accident that later led to his or her death.
 These damages will help cover any medical expenses your loved one incurred from the time of the accident until death.

 - Wrongful death action — These claims are filed when your loved one dies immediately due to an act of negligence by another party.
 The damages in a wrongful death action cover the loss of financial support, pain and suffering of the surviving family members and the funeral and burial expenses.

 It’s our goal to provide you and your family with the highest quality legal service and outstanding customer care for your wrongful death claim.
 Burke Stein Rosenberg PLLC has the staff, the resources, the industry knowledge, and the unwavering commitment to stand up for your rights and help you get the compensation you deserve.